List of Olympic champions in women's water polo

 This is a list of Olympic champions in women's water polo since the inaugural official edition in 2000.

 Abbreviations

 History

 Women's water polo became an Olympic sport at the 2000 Sydney Olympics.

 As of 2016, women's teams from Europe, North America and Oceania won all five gold medals.

-The United States is the most successful country in the women's Olympic water polo tournament, with two Olympic gold medals.
-The team won two gold in 2012 and 2016, becoming the first water polo team to win two consecutive Olympic gold medals.
+The United States is the most successful country in the women's Olympic water polo tournament, with three Olympic gold medals.
+The team won three gold medals in 2012,2016, and 2020, becoming the first water polo team to win three consecutive Olympic gold medals.

-The United States women's national team is current Olympic champion.
+Spain women's national team is current the Olympic champion.